norvig/paip-lisp/docs/chapter1.md

 expressions that are evaluated when the function is called.
 The last expression is returned as the value of the function call.

-Once we have defined 1 ast-name, we can use it just like any other Lisp function:
+Once we have defined last-name, we can use it just like any other Lisp function:

 > (last-name p)=i> PUBLIC